obsidianmd/obsidian-help/en/Obsidian/iOS app.md

 ### iCloud Drive Sync

-To setup a synced vault through iCloud Drive, you must first install and open the Obsidian iOS app.
-This will automatically create an app folder called "Obsidian" under your iCloud Drive, with a logo of the Obsidian app.
-Note that this folder is considered to be a special folder by iCloud and is different than a folder you manually create insider your iCloud Drive.

-Next, on your computer, move your vault folder into `iCloud Drive/Obsidian/`.
-Doing so will allow Obsidian to read the special app folder in your iCloud Drive.

-Let iCloud sync the entire vault folder, then on your mobile device, open the Obsidian app.
-You should now see the vault that you just put in, along with a cloud icon indicating it's stored in iCloud.
+To setup a synced vault through iCloud Drive:

+1. Start the app and choose "Create a new vault";
+2. Name it the same as your desktop vault to make [[Using obsidian URI|inter-vault URIs]] work;
+3. Wait for iCloud to sync this empty folder to your desktop;
+4. Copy and paste everything under your vault to this empty folder, this will now be your synced folder location;
+5. On desktop, using the "Open another vault" option, point to the new vault location in iCloud;
+6. Wait for iCloud to sync everything to your mobile device.

 The first time you open that vault, Obsidian might freeze for a while because iCloud is downloading all the files in the background.
 Eventually once iCloud finish syncing everything over to the phone the app should work smoothly.
 This may require you to restart the app a few times though.